Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Conclusion

-Using these calibrations, we validated the VFA-PETRA approach for quantitative $T_1$ mapping in both phantoms and \emph{in vivo} in human knees.
+Using these calibrations, we assessed the VFA-PETRA approach for quantitative $T_1$ mapping in both phantoms and \emph{in-vivo} in human knees.
 This method enables, for the first time, the estimation of $T_1$ in hard tissues with $T_2 < 1$\,ms at $B_0 < 0.1$\,T, extending quantitative MRI capabilities into regimes previously inaccessible to portable scanners.
-Although the technique provides accurate results, its precision remains limited by the intrinsically low SNR of low-field MRI, the coarse spatial resolution required for clinically acceptable scan times, and the small physical dimensions and low proton density of hard tissues.
+Although the technique apparently provides accurate results at least for soft tissues, its precision remains limited by the intrinsically low SNR of low-field MRI, the coarse spatial resolution required for clinically acceptable scan times, and the small physical dimensions and low proton density of hard tissues.
 These constraints amplify partial-volume effects and reduce segmentation reliability, particularly for ligaments and cartilage.
 Similar challenges have been reported in other low-field VFA implementations \cite{Shen2025}, underscoring the need for further optimization of both sequence parameters and hardware sensitivity.
+Moreover, the limited number of volunteers included in this study warrants caution regarding the reliability and reproducibility of the method, particularly when considering scanners with characteristics different from those of our system.
+In this regard, we believe that two main aspects must be addressed in future work: first, a careful optimization of the spatial resolution, flip angles, and repetition times to generate more accurate $T_1$ maps within clinically acceptable scan times; and second, the implementation of a systematic, radiologist-supervised clinical study to evaluate the predictive reliability of the method in both injured and healthy knees across subjects with different ages, sexes, and physical conditions.

-Despite these limitations, the present work establishes a solid foundation for quantitative and structural MRI at very low field.
-The demonstrated combination of PETRA imaging, pre/counter-emphasis, and SPDS-based field mapping constitutes a versatile framework for robust imaging in portable Halbach systems.
+Despite these limitations, the present work establishes a solid foundation for quantitative and structural MRI at low fields.
+The demonstrated combination of PETRA imaging, pre/counter-emphasis, and SPDS-based field mapping constitutes a versatile toolbox for robust imaging in portable Halbach systems.
 Future work will focus on improving SNR through optimized RF coils and reconstruction algorithms, refining VFA-PETRA for higher precision in $T_1$ estimation, and exploring strategies to measure $T_2$ and $T_2^*$ in hard tissues.
 The latter is currently unfeasible with PETRA but potentially achievable through modified ZTE or multi-echo variants.
 Together, these advances could further extend the clinical reach of portable MRI, providing safe, accessible, and comprehensive imaging for musculoskeletal applications in both clinical and remote settings.